Dimensional Analysis in Statistical Modelling: Allowable relationships among quantities

 \subsection{Buckingham's Pi-theorem}

-The section begins with Buckingham's simple motivating example. \begin{example} This example is a characterization of properties of gas in a container, namely, a characterization of the relationship amongst the `pressure' ($ p $), the `volume' ($ v $) , the number of moles of gas (`$ N $') and the `absolute temperature' ($ \theta $) of the gas.
+The section begins with Buckingham's simple motivating example. \begin{example} This example is a characterization of properties of gas in a container, namely, a characterization of the relationship amongst the pressure ($ p $), the volume ($ v $), the number of moles of gas ($ N $) and the absolute temperature ($ \theta $) of the gas.
 The absolute temperature reflects the kinetic energy of the system and is measured in degrees Kelvin ($ ^{\circ} K $), the SIUs for temperature.
-Note that $ 0^{\circ}K $ occurs when the kinetic energy is zero and $ 270^{\circ}K $ occurs when the temperature is $ 0^{\circ} $ Celsius.
 A fundamental relationship amongst these quantities is given by

 for some constant $ D $ that doesn't depend on the gas.
-Since the units of $p v /(N\theta)$ are (force $\times$ length$^3$)/(\# moles $\times$ temperature), as expressed, the relationship in (\ref{eq:buckinghamexample}) depends on the dimensions associated with $p,v$ and $\theta$, whereas the physical phenomenon underlying the relationship does not.
+Since the dimension of $p v /(N\theta)$ is (force $\times$ length$^3$)/(\# moles $\times$ temperature), as expressed, the relationship in Equation (\ref{eq:buckinghamexample}) depends on the units associated with $p,v$ and $\theta$, whereas the physical phenomenon underlying the relationship does not.
 Buckingham gets around this by invoking a parameter $ R$ ($\equiv D$) with units (\# moles $\times$ temperature)/(force $\times$ length$^3$).
-He rewrites Equation \ref{eq:buckinghamexample} as
+He rewrites Equation (\ref{eq:buckinghamexample}) as

-Thus, in Equation (\ref{eq:areanondim}), $\pi = pv/(R\theta N) $, an equation Buckingham calls complete and hence non-dimensionalizable.
-This equation is known as the Ideal Gas Law, with $R$ the ideal gas constant \citep{idealgaslaw}. \end{example}
+Thus $\pi = pv/(R\theta N) $ has no units.
+Buckingham calls this equation complete and hence nondimensionalizable.
+This equation is known as the Ideal Gas Law, with $R$ denoting the ideal gas constant \citep{idealgaslaw}. \end{example}

-This example of nondimensionalizing by finding one expression, $\pi$, as in Equation (\ref{eq:areanondim}) can be extended to cases where we must nondimensionalize by finding several $\pi$ functions.
+This example of nondimensionalizing by finding one expression, $\pi$, as in Equation (\ref{eq:buckinghamexample}) can be extended to cases where we must nondimensionalize by finding several $\pi$ quantities.
 This extension is formalized in Buckingham's Pi-theorem.
-Here is a formal statement (in slightly simplified form) as stated by \citet{buckingham1914physically} and discussed in a modern style in \cite{bluman.cole}.
+Here is a formal statement (in slightly simplified form) as stated by \citet{buckingham1914physically} and discussed in a modern style in \cite{bluman.cole}. \begin{theorem} Suppose $ X_1,\dots, X_p $ are $ p $ measurable quantities satisfying a defining relation